 She is also a member of the National Animal Interest Alliance Board of Directors, the President of the Texas Society for Biomedical Research, a Past President of the Laboratory Animal Welfare Training Exchange, and Past President of the American Association for Laboratory Animal Science.

-Jim Newman serves as Director of Strategic Communications for Americans for Medical Progress, where he leads AMP’s media and communications programs.
-He is also editor for AMP’s monthly newsletter AMPlify Advocacy.
+Jim Newman serves as Director of Strategic Communications for Americans for Medical Progress, where he leads AMP’s media and communications programs and is the editor of AMPlify Advocacy, a monthly newsletter focused on outreach, and AMPNews, a weekly subscription newsletter about research communications and security.
 Prior to joining AMP as an employee, Jim served on the organization’s Board of Directors for several years.

 These images are free to distribute according to Creative Commons.
 Please attribute to Americans for Medical Progress.